The studio is based in central London and provides quality piano lessons to all ages and abilities.

 - Musicality Training for dancers

 You may wish to have lessons at my studio in central London.
-Alternatively I also give lessons at student's home.
+Alternatively I also give lessons at student's home or Online.

 Which levels of learners do you teach?